-The Appearance menu offers further options to modify the manner in which the appearance of the Launcher is placed in relation to the element on screen:
+The Appearance menu offers further options to modify the manner in which the Launcher is placed in relation to the element on screen:

-- Position: Select whether the Launcher position be defined around the perimeter or inside the perimeter of the element and select which direction for the Launcher to expand
+- Position: Select whether the Launcher position is defined around or inside the perimeter of the element and select in which direction the Launcher will expand

-- Z-Index: Specify the stack order of an element compared to other existing elements on the same webpage.
-Raise the stack order of an element to determine the order in which it is layered on the screen with other elements.
+- Z-Index: Specify the stack order of an element compared to other existing elements on the same webpage

 - Refine Position: Refine the Launcher’s position in relation to the selected element